heimaten means activism, anti-fascism, decolonization, belonging.

 heimaten means that society draws its strength from this plurality, in every federal state, every canton, and every city.
 That the art, the commitment, the vitality of a society arises from this polyphony.
 That this necessarily includes criticism and controversy.

-From September to December 2025, the heimaten Festival for Plural Democracy brings together numerous protagonists and initiatives who have committed themselves to this attitude and collectively claim space and visibility in the face of current political developments.
+From September to December 2025, the first heimaten Festival for Plural Democracy brought together numerous protagonists and initiatives who have committed themselves to this attitude and collectively claim space and visibility in the face of current political developments.

 News